 Any leftovers can be frozen in an ice cube tray, and used in smoothies later.

 - 1 pound frozen pineapple

-- 1 tablespoon honey (optional, for authentic sweetness)
+- 1 tablespoon honey (optional) *use Maple Syrup for a vegan dessert.

 - For an authentic Dole Whip presentation, transfer the frozen dessert to a large plastic bag, and cut off the tip to create a piping bag.
 Pipe the pineapple whip into 4-6 dishes, and serve immediately!

 - Any leftovers can be frozen in an ice cube tray and used in smoothies later.

 Per Serving (1 of 4): Calories: 73, Fat: 1g, Carbohydrates: 19g, Fiber: 2g, Protein: 1g

 - If you make this recipe with orange juice instead of almond milk, you won’t need any added sweetener.
 My kids love it this way!

 - For a Pina Colada flavor, try using coconut milk as this liquid.